Dev-with-aru/ReactPracticeProjectTwo/README.md

 # Password Generator

-BG Changer is a simple React web application that allows you to change the background color of a webpage by clicking on color buttons.
-It's a fun project to experiment with React state management and basic UI interactions.
+Password Generator is a React-based web application that allows you to generate secure and customizable passwords.
+You can specify the length of the password, whether it should include numbers and special characters, and easily copy the generated password to your clipboard.

 ## Table of Contents